zaneclaes/tiny-cluster/README.md

-# home-assistant-kiosk
+# Home Cluster
-A Raspberry Pi Kiosk for Home Assisstant
+A one-touch installation and configuration tool for a Raspberry Pi cluster.